 To truly control data cloud costs, not just see how much you spent month over month, you need to tackle things with a bottom-up, application-level approach rather than the more common top-down, infrastructure-level method.

 See what a “workload-aware” approach to controlling modern data pipelines in the cloud looks like.
-Sign up for a free Unravel trial today.
+Create a free account.